ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/index.md

 There are ways to get around this using [oracles](/developers/docs/oracles/).

+Smart contracts are also limited to 24kb but, this can be avoided by using [The Diamond Pattern](https://eips.ethereum.org/EIPS/eip-2535)

 ## Smart contract resources {#smart-contract-resources}

 **OpenZeppelin Contracts -** **_Library for secure smart contract development._**